2122-4ahmns-Sosem-VRprj/8-vrprj-4ahmns-sosem-tschmid/README.md

 In this game you are thrown into a wonderfully cheerful maze.
 You can only get out of this maze by solving all the puzzles.
 You are guided to these puzzles by auditory and visual stimuli.
 The game offers a good mix of entertainment and story.
 You want to know what happens next and what will happen.
 A wonderful game!

+#### Minigame 1:
+In the first minigame, you will collect eggs, which are scattered across the first part of the mazes.
+With the collected eggs, you will then come to a pedestal, which has indentations in the shape of eggs, all of which have different colors.
+On top of this pedestal there are also paint buckets in which you dip the eggs to dye them.
+When the puzzle is solved, the wall, which is behind the pedestal, falls through the floor.

+#### Minigame 2:
+In the second minigame, the player finds the Easter bunny.
+This runs away from the player.
+While the bunny is running, golden eggs keep falling out of his pocket.
+The player should then catch the bunny, but the bunny escapes at the exit of the maze.

 ### Development platform:
 OS: OSX 12.2 , Game Engine: Unity 2020.3.18f1, Visual Studio 2019, XR Interaction Toolkit 1.0.0-pre.8, XR Plugin Management 4.2.1, Oculus XR Plugin 1.10.0.